 These tips follow the PARTNER Method: Shift, Design, Track, Adapt and Enact.
-To learn more about the PARTNER method, and how it can help you build a more equitable platform for network building, visit our learning lab, attend our upcoming events, come talk networks with us at our monthly office hours, and sign up for our online course on Building Data-Driven Network Strategies.
+To learn more about the PARTNER method, and how it can help you build a more equitable platform for network building, visit our learning lab, and sign up for our online course on Building Data-Driven Network Strategies.

 May 18th, 2020 - Denver, Colorado